Cranberry Sauce

 • Yield: This recipe makes 8 servings.

-• Make ahead: Cool the cranberry sauce completely, then keep refrigerated for up to 3 days.
+• Make ahead: Cranberry sauce is a great recipe to make ahead of time.
+Cool the sauce completely, then keep refrigerated for up to 3 days.

 • Freezer: Cooled sauce can be frozen up to 3 months.
 Thaw overnight in the refrigerator before serving.

-• Cranberry sauce with apples: Add 1 cup of peeled and diced apples (about 4 ounces) for a delicious twist on cranberry sauce.
+• Cranberry sauce with apples: Add 1 cup of peeled and diced apples (about 4 ounces) and cinnamon for a delicious twist on cranberry sauce.

 A bowl of cranberry sauce.